KarolinDuerr/BA-SagaPattern/EventuateTram_Expandability-Evaluation/README.md

 "Provoke flight failure"
 ```

-To simulate a Saga that fails because the __customer validation failed__, the `customerId` in the trip bookig request
+To simulate a Saga that fails because the __customer validation failed__, the `customerId` in the trip booking request
 has to be __smaller than 1__, for example:
 ```
 {